lcef97/AMELIA_datasets/README.md

 in detail how this and other DBs are defined.

 #### Invalsi municipality data
-Municipality-level results of the Invalsi censuary survey.
+Municipality-level results of the Invalsi censuary survey, regarding four subjects (Italian, Mathematics, English Reading, English Speaking), and five school grades overall: second and last year of primary school, last year of middle school and second and last year of high shcool.
-Here, we limit ourselves to structuring the Invalsi database as published by the Invalsi institute itseld into a wide format, in order to have municipalities as observation units.
+Here, we limit ourselves to structuring the Invalsi database as [published](https://serviziostatistico.invalsi.it/en/invalsi_ss_data/punteggi-e-percentuale-di-studenti-nei-livelli-di-competenza-per-ripartizioni-territoriali-e-caratteristiche-di-contesto/) by the Invalsi institute itself) by the Invalsi institute itself into a wide format, in order to have municipalities as observation units.
 NA values mean that Invalsi scores for a given school grade are not published for a given municipality.
 This may be happen either if that municipalities has no schools of the relevant order, or if it only has one school of the relevant order; in this case though the average Invalsi score exists, the Institute does not publish it for privacy reasons.
-It is possible to refer to the [DB generating file](https://github.com/lcef97/AMELIA_datasets/blob/main/DB%20generator.R), which shows in detail how this and other DBs are defined.
+It is possible to refer to the [DB generating file](https://github.com/lcef97/AMELIA_datasets/blob/main/DB%20generator.R), which shows in detail how this and other DBs are defined, though as previously mentioned we do not perform any significant data editing operation.